Key Takeaways

 Quick Self-Assessment

-Consider vitamin D3 testing if you experience three or more of these indicators: persistent fatigue despite adequate sleep, frequent minor illnesses, muscle weakness, bone discomfort, mood dips during winter months, or limited daily sun exposure.
+Consider vitamin D3 testing if you experience three or more of these indicators: persistent fatigue despite adequate sleep, reduced day-to-day vitality, muscle weakness, occasional joint stiffness, mood dips during winter months, or limited daily sun exposure.

 Natural Sources of Vitamin D3: How Sunlight & Food Fit In